 The Council has been successful in a CPO to acquire the Dreamland site in Margate.
 This site comprises land that has been used as an amusement park/fairground and a cinema complex with associated facilities.
-Capital expenditure incurred in previous years on the amusement park has been reclassified from an Asset Under Construction to a Heritage Asset in 2015-16, although capital expenditure on the cinema complex remains as an Asset Under Construction.
-Additions in 2015-16 relate to both the amusement park itself and the park rides.
+Capital expenditure incurred on the amusement park is classified as a Heritage Asset, although capital expenditure on the cinema complex remains as an Asset Under Construction.
+Additions in 2016-17 relate to both the amusement park itself and the park rides.
 The Council has determined that: